 Coulee Montessori welcomed its first classes in August 1998, as the first public Montessori school in western Wisconsin.
 When it began, there were two multiage classrooms; one containing five year olds and the other containing six-, seven-, and eight- year olds.
-The school has physically relocated to be housed in a different public school on the North Side of La Crosse.
-Coulee Montessori now serves students from preschool ages through eighth grade in the same building.
-The school has two Children's House classrooms consisting of preschool and kindergarten students; three Elementary One (E1) classrooms containing first, second, and third graders; an Elementary Two (E2) classroom containing fourth and fifth graders; an an Adolescent classroom containing sixth, seventh, and eighth graders.
-Principals and teachers work diligently to host fundraising events, advertise for enrollment, and guide the school toward achieveing long-term goals.
+Coulee Montessori now serves 160 students from preschool ages through eighth grade on two campus sites.
+The school has 2 Children's House classrooms consisting of preschool and kindergarten students; four Elementary One (E1) classrooms containing first, second, and third graders; 1.5 Elementary Two (E2) classrooms containing fourth and fifth graders; and an Adolescent classroom containing sixth, seventh, and eighth graders.
+Principals, teachers, and the school's governance board work diligently to guide the school toward achieving long-term goals and to financially support and promote the school.
 Coulee Montessori is an asset to the School District of La Crosse as a choice for families seeking other methodologies of instruction for their children which would not otherwise be available without cost.

-88. Design Institue
+86. Design Institue